Car Finance Redress | Genuine No Win, No Fee*

 Gather Every Document: Locate your finance agreement, APR schedules, purchase invoices, application forms and any broker/dealer communications.

 Submit a Formal Complaint to Your Lender/Broker: Write a clear letter referencing hidden or “discretionary” commission and how it likely inflated your rate.
-Under normal FCA rules, lenders have eight weeks to issue a “final response,” but these timelines are currently on hold until the Supreme Court judgment in July 2025.
+Under normal FCA rules, lenders have eight weeks to issue a “final response,” but lenders currently do no need to respond to these complaints until December 2025.
 Nevertheless, lodging a complaint now preserves your complaint date.

-Wait for Final Response / Escalate: Once the Supreme Court rules, lenders must resume handling.
-If you’re unhappy with their final response (or they miss the eight-week deadline), you escalate to the Financial Ombudsman Service (FOS).
+Wait for Final Response / Escalate: Once lenders resume complaint handling, if you’re unhappy with their final response (or they miss the eight-week deadline), you can escalate to the Financial Ombudsman Service (FOS).
 The FOS typically resolves straightforward cases in 3–9 months.

 Receive Redress: If successful, your lender pays the difference between what you actually paid and what you should have paid, plus interest on those overpayments.